 Currituck County is the fastest growing county in the Albemarle region.
-The current permanent population is 28,100 (2020 Census) and is projected to grow 21 percent by 2035.
+The current permanent population is 28,100 (2020 Census).
+This represents an increase of 19 percent from the the 2010 estimate of 23,547.
+The permanent population is projected to grow another 21 percent by 2035.
 This growth rate is consistent with the projected growth rate for North Carolina (20.5 percent).

 Currituck County's visitor population is also projected to continue its upward growth trend.
-Peak seasonal population in 2015 was estimated at 50,000, including full-time residents.
-In 2025, the projected peak seasonal population is 62,924, including full-time residents.
+Peak seasonal population in 2015 was estimated at 50,000, including full-time residents.\ In 2025, the projected peak seasonal population is 62,924, including full-time residents.\

-Growth rates and totals for permanent and seasonal population projections were derived from the Office of NC State Demographer, county records for certificates of occupancy, and realtor estimates for rental unit occupancy during peak weeks in the outer banks. (see table C.1 in Appendix C for detailed population projections).
+\Growth rates and totals for permanent and seasonal population projections were derived from the Office of NC State Demographer, county records for certificates of occupancy, and realtor estimates for rental unit occupancy during peak weeks in the outer banks. (see table C.1 in Appendix C for detailed population projections).